MicroAgeServicesOrg/azure-vending-machine/README.md

 ## This Repository

--Quickstart Templates: Our templates cover a wide range of scenarios, from deploying virtual machines and storage accounts to setting up web apps and databases.
+- Quickstart Templates: Our templates cover a wide range of scenarios, from deploying virtual machines and storage accounts to setting up web apps and databases.
 You’ll find examples written in various languages, including PowerShell, ARM (Azure Resource Manager) templates, Bicep, and Terraform.

--Easy Integration: Each template is well-documented and ready for integration into your projects.
+- Easy Integration: Each template is well-documented and ready for integration into your projects.
 Simply choose the one that fits your use case, customize it as needed, and deploy it directly to your Azure environment.

 ## Supported Languages